Although Hydrangea’s season is almost over, I would like to highlight this flower in a blog.

 In Japan, Hydrangea is closely connected to the rainy season in June because it flowers at this particular time of the year.

 But don’t fear that you can only enjoy the bright colors in the rain!

 Japan’s rainy season is not of consistent rain, we also have sunny days ^_-

 This is the Hydrangea we normally know and call “Ajisai” (アジサイ / 紫陽花) in Japan.

-This colour variety depends on the acidity of the soil and the amount of aluminium.
+This color variety depends on the acidity of the soil and the amount of aluminum.
 It can directly be influenced!

-The colour is pink in alkaline soil, but with the right acidity (pH 4.0-4.5) and for example an aluminium fertilizer it is possible to turn the colour over to blue.
+The color is pink in alkaline soil, but with the right acidity (pH 4.0-4.5) and for example an aluminum fertilizer it is possible to turn the color over to blue.

 (This also works for H. serrata, which is used in Japan for a special tea – Amacha.)